Modified Cosmology or Modified Galaxy Astrophysics is Driving the z>6 JWST Results? CMB Experiments can discover the Origin in the Near Future: Effects of Modification to CDM Cosmology

 \section{Effects of Modification to $\Lambda$CDM Cosmology}

-The JWST observations indicate the presence of more massive galaxies in the Universe than expected from the $\Lambda$CDM cosmological model.
-Modifications to $\Lambda$CDM at small scales can explain this excess by increasing the number of dark matter halos that host these massive galaxies \citep{Joyce:2014kja,DelPopolo:2016emo,Tulin:2017ara,Bullock:2017xww,Perivolaropoulos:2021jda,Abdalla:2022yfr}.
-This would imply increased matter density fluctuations at small scales at high redshifts. {Such a change at high redshifts $z > 6$ is motivated from the deviation of observations at these redshifts from the expected $\Lambda$CDM cosmology \citep{labbe2023population,baggen2023sizes,harikane2023comprehensive,harikane2025jwst}.}
+JWST observations reveal more massive galaxies at high redshifts than predicted by the $\Lambda$CDM model.
+Small-scale modifications to $\Lambda$CDM can explain this excess by increasing the abundance of dark matter halos \citep{Joyce:2014kja,DelPopolo:2016emo,Tulin:2017ara,Bullock:2017xww,Perivolaropoulos:2021jda,Abdalla:2022yfr}, implying enhanced matter density fluctuations ($\delta$) at $z>6$.
+These fluctuations modify the matter power spectrum, defined as